jlartois/open-dibr-v2/README.md

 * along edges and for detailed areas, a lot of small triangles are used.

-This is to ensure high-quality results.
+This is to ensure high-quality results while minimizing the number of vertices and triangles.

 ### Example dataset: Painter